Inductive Reasoning for Coinductive Types: Introduction

 This paper proposes an alternative strategy: instead of generalizing coinduction in Coq (e.g., as $\mathsf{paco}$ does to semantic guardedness), we consider a subset of coinductive types -- those corresponding to algebraic CPOs~\cite{DBLP:journals/tcs/Jung90,gunter1992semantics} -- for which a completely different strategy can be applied for reasoning about coinductive programs that is more suited to the inherently inductive disposition of proof assistants like Coq.

-As an example, consider the following coinductive $\mathsf{filter}$ on streams.
-In Haskell, it is possible to filter an infinite list (i.e., a stream) by a given predicate -- e.g., the stream of even numbers $[n \: | \: n \leftarrow [0..], n \: `mod` \: 2 = 0]$.
-We can attempt to implement a similar $\mathsf{filter}$ for coinductive streams in Coq as follows:
+To illustrate our approach, consider the problem of defining a $\mathsf{filter}$ operation for coinductive streams (i.e., infinite lists).
+In Haskell, it is possible to filter a stream by a given predicate -- e.g., the stream of even numbers is given by $[n \: | \: n \leftarrow [0..], n \: `mod` \: 2 = 0]$.
+We can attempt to implement a similar $\mathsf{filter}$ operation for streams in Coq as follows:

 This definition is rejected, however, due to presence of an unguarded recursive call (not wrapped in a $\cons{Cons}{}$ constructor) in the `else' branch.
 Indeed, it is a good thing that it is rejected, or else we could create a divergent term (rendering the logic of Coq inconsistent) by filtering any stream by $P := \lambda\,\_. \: \false$.
 While there may be specific circumstances in which we could prove it safe to filter a stream by a given predicate (i.e., when the resulting stream will be ``productive''~\cite{chlipala2022certified}), we cannot do that because $\mathsf{filter}$ is not definable in the first place.